 In 2010, an energy recovery hydroelectric power station was installed on the outlet of the North-South Pipeline.

-In 2016-2017, Stage 2 of mini hydroelectric power stations were installed at an additional five sites on the water supply network.
-The design of these power stations drew heavily on the learnings gained during construction of Stage 1 and significant advances were made in housing the units and minimising their cost of construction.
+Their design drew heavily on learnings gained during past construction, and significant advances were made in housing the units and minimising their cost of construction.

-Three new mini-hydro power stations will be built and commissioned at St Albans, O’Shannassy and Upper Yarra Reservoirs between 2020 and 2022.
+Three new mini-hydro power stations will be built and commissioned at St Albans, O’Shannassy and Upper Yarra Reservoirs.